AndyQuickDelete/Bumpshot/README.md

-# Bumpshot
+# Bumpshot - Screenshot Capture Utility
-Takes a screenshot of your desktop, active window or capture area of your monitor
+A simple program which takes a screenshot of your desktop, active window or capture area of your monitor and saves it to your Desktop folder.